Chocolate Mug Cake (5 Minutes!) Moist & Rich Microwave Dessert

 Do I really need eggs to make this chocolate mug cake?

-Yes.
-Many mug cake recipes work great without eggs.
-If your version uses egg and you want to replace it, applesauce or mashed banana can work—but the texture may be slightly different.
+You don’t always need eggs—many mug cake recipes work great without them.
+If your version uses egg and you want a swap, applesauce or mashed banana can work, but the texture may be slightly different.

 How do I prevent my chocolate mug cake from overflowing in the microwave?

-Use a larger mug (10–12 oz), don’t overfill it with batter, and avoid overmixing.
-Also start with a shorter microwave time—overflow often happens when batter heats too aggressively.
+Use a larger mug (10–12 oz), don’t overfill it with batter, and start with a shorter microwave time.
+Overflow usually happens when the batter heats too aggressively.

 Can I make a double chocolate mug cake?